Revolver Evolution: The Best 9mm Revolvers on the Market

 Additionally, if you do need to use moon clips, get more than you think you will need: they bend over time and with use, and the last thing you want is for your carry revolver to jam up because of a $3 moon clip.

-There are some major benefits to carrying a 9mm revolver.
+There are some major benefits to considering a 9mm revolver for everyday carry.
 Generally, for revolvers, reliability is one feature that attracts people to the platform, and semi-autos require more maintenance due to their additional number of moving parts.

-Most of the time, you can put a reliable revolver away for years and not worry about it functioning when retrieving it.
+You can usually put a reliable revolver away for years and not worry about it functioning when retrieving it.
 This makes them excellent guns to store away from home defense, and a no-brainer option for concealed carry.

 Additionally, many new shooters are drawn to revolvers because they’re unintimidating — you can see how everything works.
-Revolvers are simple enough to learn how to use comfortably in a few hours at a single range session.
+Revolvers are simple enough to learn how to use comfortably in a few hours of target practice.

-Pair that with their small size, and revolvers can be excellent choices for people who want, for example, to conceal carry with a purse.
+Pair that with their small size, and revolvers can be excellent choices for people who want, for example, to ankle carry or use a purse, and options that use an internal hammer help avoid snags that more angular revolvers can create.

 The 9mm offers particular benefits as well.
 First is price and availability; you will be hard-pressed to find a gun store or ammo retailer that doesn’t have 9mm in stock (pandemic-based ammo shortages notwithstanding).

-Second, because 9mm is such a common defensive round, there are excellent personal defense ammo options available that help to make the revolver a more than viable concealed carry firearm.
+Second, because 9mm is such a common self defense round, there are excellent personal defense ammo options available that help to make the revolver a more than viable concealed carry firearm.
+The 9mm also has less recoil impulse than the .357 Magnum, helping users to control recoil nicely even when using a short barrel revolver, which can be much snappier than their semi-auto counterparts.

 Two shortcomings with revolvers do need to be mentioned.
 The first is that they are limited by capacity.
-Typically, 5-6 rounds of 9mm is all you’re going to get out of a revolver.
-This pales in comparison to the 12+ that is common in many 9mm semi-autos today.
+Numbers as low as five-round capacity are not uncommon with a revolver, which pales in comparison to the 12+ that is common in many 9mm semi-autos today.

 The second is loading time: moon clips take more practice and patience than magazines.
 But, with practice, that difference can be fairly minimal and its relatively easy to carry a few moon clips once readied.

 So, why choose a 9mm revolver?
-Take a look at the above six options and you’re more than likely to be interested in at least one.
+While not everyone wants to walk around with a wheel gun on their hip, take a look at the above six options and you’re more than likely to be interested in at least one.
 Revolvers can be classic, futuristic, practical, or some mix of all of those things.
-The variety of high-quality, carry revolvers out there makes them a fascinating segment of the firearms market, and one well worth considering.
+The variety of high-quality carry revolvers out there makes them a fascinating segment of the firearms market and one well worth considering for more than just your glove box or ankle holster.